Index of subjects

 I found some rough worn style leather pickguards (very nice) which are slightly flexible, these can be taken off without detaching the neck.

 The bridge pickup is mounted with spring and three bolts on the bridge baseplate, easy.
-Very much like the Strat pickups.
+Like the Strat pickups.

 Lead all the wires to the control plate cavity.